 3) There is more than one Medicaid program that provides assistance for assisted living.
 There are two different types of Medicaid programs that provide financial assistance for personal care in assisted living.
 These programs offer varying benefits, have different limitations, and have distinct eligibility requirements.

-A) Home and Community Based Services (HCBS) Waivers – HCBS Waivers are intended for individuals who have nursing home level care needs.
-Financial eligibility criteria are similar to the criteria for institutional Medicaid / nursing home Medicaid.
-These criteria are both specific to the state and the waiver program.
+A) Home and Community Based Services (HCBS) Waivers – HCBS Waivers are intended for individuals who have Nursing Home Level of Care needs.
+Financial eligibility criteria are similar to the criteria for Institutional Medicaid / Nursing Home Medicaid.
+These criteria are both specific to the state and the Waiver program.
 HCBS Waivers are not entitlements and often have wait-lists.
-More on waivers.